 Example:

-A Maine Coon may calmly sit beside a child while they read a book or watch cartoons, rather than scratching or running away.
+A Maine Coon was calmly sitting beside a child while they read a book or watch cartoons, rather than scratching or running away.

 2.2 Patient and Tolerant Temperament